-We hope that you keep the graphite in your pencil sharp and ready to write!
+We hope that you have a sweet day!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.